Modi’in

 “Over the tomb of his father and his brothers Simon built a high monument that could be seen from a great distance.
 It was covered front and back with polished stone.
 28 He constructed seven pyramids side by side for his father, his mother, and his four brothers.
 29 For the pyramids he created a setting of tall columns on which there were carvings.
 Some of these carvings were of suits of armor and some were of ships.
 It was a monument to their victories, which travelers from overseas could visit.“ (1 Maccabees 13:27-29)

 The location of this royal family tomb has been the subject of much debate.
-Several locations north of the modern city of Modi’in were suggested to be Hasmonean Mausoleum.
+Archaeologists suggested several locations north of the modern city.

 However, excavations at these sites failed to uncover satisfying evidence relating it to the Hasmonean royal tomb complex.
 Its location remains unknown.